henhal/openapi-ts-backend/README.md

 ## Installation

 ```
-$ npm install @openapi-ts/backend
+$ npm install @a-labs-io/openapi-ts-backend-cli @a-labs-io/openapi-ts-backend
 ```

 Note however that the service add-ons exports all members from this module, so if you want to use the bindings for e.g. AWS Lambda or Express, you only have to install a single module:

-For AWS Lambda:
+For AWS Lambda (not forked, also not sure if compatible):
 ```
 $ npm install @openapi-ts/aws-lambda
 ```

-For Express:
+For Express (not forked, also not sure if compatible):
 ```
 $ npm install @openapi-ts/express
 ```